lz039/lz039/cat_additions.md

 # Additional remarks

 ## Metrics
-In the slides we use the macro-average for precision, recall, f1-score, accuracy
+In the slides we use the macro-average for precision, recall, f1-score and accuracy

 These are the scores for match: